inkarkat/shell-packages/README.md

 # Shell Packages

-A collection of commands for working with the distribution's package management.
+_Commands for working with the distribution's package management._